-In late 1908, Shackleton led a party of four in an attempt to be the first to reach the Geographic South Pole.
-After a journey of two-and-a-half months, and 97 nautical miles from the Pole, Shackleton famously made the decision to turn for home rather than risk almost certainly running out of food and fuel on the return leg.
+In late 1908, Shackleton led a party of four in an attempt to be the first to reach the South Pole.
+After two-and-a-half months, and less than a 100 miles from the Pole, Shackleton famously made the decision to turn for home rather than risk running out of food and fuel on the return trip.

 The Trans-Antarctic Expedition 1914-1917

-Ernest was disappointed when a Norwegian explorer made it to the South Pole first in 1911.
-He made a new goal of passing through the South Pole via Antarctica.
+Shackleton was disappointed when a Norwegian explorer made it to the South Pole first in 1911.
+He made a new goal of crossing Antarctica via the South Pole.

-He set out on the ship, Endurance, in August 1914.
-In January, the ship became ice-locked.
-Shackleton and his men abandoned the ship, which later sunk, and lived on the ice for several months.
-When the ice began thawing in the spring, Shackleton and his team boarded small boats and went to Elephant Island.
+He set out on the ship, Endurance, in August, 1914.
+In January, the ship got stuck in sea ice.
+Shackleton and his team had to leave the ship, which later sunk.
+They lived on the sea ice for several months.
+When the ice began melting in the spring, Shackleton and his team used small boats to reach Elephant Island.

-No one was at the island, so Shackleton and five men took a life boat to South Georgia.
-There, they organized a rescue party to pick up the rest of the team who were waiting on Elephant Island.
+No one was at the island, so Shackleton and five men took a life boat to South Georgia where they arranged a rescue party to get the other men.

-Shackleton and his men were on the ice for almost two years, but no one died.
+Shackleton and his team were on the ice for almost two years, but no one died.
 You can find out more about this epic adventure of survival here.